 Nomani Satuala (He, Him, His) -Director

 Nomani serves as the Director of Orientation & Transition.
-He works across both the Division of Academic Affairs and the Division of Student Affairs to help programs, policies, and new initiatives to better serve students and their famlies.
+He has worked across both the Division of Academic Affairs and the Division of Student Affairs to help programs, policies, and new initiatives to better serve students and their families.
 Before starting in our office, he worked for Utah College Advising Corps and Granite Peaks Adult Education in assisting students with their transition to higher education.
+At the University of Utah, Nomani has also worked for TRiO and Housing Residentail & Education departments.
 Nomani has a strong passion for access to higher education and social justice.
 Nomani completed his master's degree in the Educational Leadership & Policy program as well as his bachelor's degree at the University of Utah.

 Erin Sine (She, Her, Hers) - Associate Director

 Erin works with Parent Programs.
 She considers it a privilege to assist the new students of the university.
 Erin also oversees office marketing.
 She is a master's student in the Education Leadership & Policy program at the University of Utah.
 Erin completed a master's of art from Savannah College of Art and Design, but more importantly is an alumna of the University of Utah where she graduated with a Bachelor of Science in International Studies and a Bachelor of Arts in Photography.
 Erin was born in Salt Lake City where she was raised a Utah fan all her life.

 Madaline Bird (She, Her, Hers) - Assistant Director